Thomas Strange, Senior Director of Research and Development for Abbott, to Address Tri-County’s Spring GraduatesRead More

 Student Life and Involvement Opportunities

 During their freshman year, Bridge students are enrolled full time at TCTC, granting them access to all TCTC academic success services and student life opportunities.
 These opportunities include joining student organizations and participating in scheduled student activities.
-To keep students informed of the events at Clemson and TCTC, regular Bridge meetings are held at TCTC and the Bridge Student Center at Highpointe.
+Bridge students also have access to many of the events and activities at Clemson, as well as the ability to be involved with student organizations and intramural sports.

 Bridge Leadership Council